 For years, American drinkers were tantalized by tales of the supposed hallucinogenic effects of the banned spirit absinthe.
-But while the alcohol packs a potent punch (the proof ranges from 110 to 145), it’s actually not mind altering and the so-called “green fairy” can once again be purchased legally in America.
+But while the alcohol packs a wallop (the proof ranges from 110 to 145), it’s not actually mind altering, and since 2007 the so-called “green fairy” can once again be purchased legally in America.

-Drinkers now have a large selection of both foreign and domestic absinthes to choose from, including the historic Pernod Absinthe ($65) with fennel and hyssop on the nose and mint and anise on the palate; the California St. George Absinthe Verte ($75) with aromas of mint, green pepper and fennel and a bittersweet bite; and the artisanal Vieux Pontarlier Absinthe ($65) with hyssop, anise and dark chocolate on the nose and a savory finish.
+Drinkers now have a large selection of both foreign and domestic absinthes to choose from, including the historic Pernod Absinthe ($77) with fennel and hyssop on the nose and mint and anise on the palate; the California-made St. George Absinthe Verte ($60) with aromas of mint, green pepper and fennel and a bittersweet bite; and the artisanal Vieux Pontarlier Absinthe ($70) with hyssop, anise and dark chocolate on the nose and a savory finish.

 This recipe is adapted from “The Bartender’s Guide: How to Mix Drinks: A Bon Vivant’s Companion” by Jerry Thomas.

 - 1 sugar cube

 Place a slotted absinthe spoon over the rim of the glass and set a sugar cube on top of the spoon.
 (The sugar is optional.
 For an unsweetened version, omit the spoon and sugar cube.)

 Using an absinthe fountain or water carafe, slowly pour or drip 4 1/2 to 6 ounces of ice-cold filtered water over the sugar cube into the glass.

 When the mixture is completely cloudy, the drink should be ready.
 Stir, taste for strength and sweetness, and adjust with more water or sugar if necessary.